tweag/python-monorepo-example/2017-09-01-free-monads.md

 interp phi = monad . freeM phi
 ```

 Great!
-So lets recap: `Free` is actually a functor mapping haskell-functors to
+So let's recap: `Free` is actually a functor mapping Haskell-functors to
-haskell-monads and morphisms of monads `Free f ~> m` are the same as natural
+Haskell-monads and morphisms of monads `Free f ~> m` are the same as natural
 transformations of functors `f ~> m` (via `interp`).
 Furthermore, **ALL**
 interpretations of `Free f` can be obtained by using the `interp` function.
 So
 you don't need to ever worry about some complicated interpretation not being